|Birth: ||Mar. 22, 2005|

 At that time, we still had our ancient West Highland White Terrier named Murray (short for "Hampton's Highland Murray," as he was also a registered purebred, and a calico cat named Samantha.
 Murray was glad to have a playmate and companion, but he also made the newcomer respect Murray's exalted position as the Eldest Pet in the Family.
 Samantha, of course, basically ignored the new pup on the block, as she was obviously the Most Important Member of the Family, being feline.

 Six-year-old Sierra, Laura's daughter and our granddaughter, adored Butch, of course, and also loved Murray and Samantha.
-When baby Cheyenne joined her Mommy and Daddy and sister Sierra in January of 2007, she, too, soon learned to love Butch.
+When baby Cheyenne joined her Mommy and Daddy and sister Sierra in 2007, she, too, soon learned to love Butch.
 At first, though, Butch was quite leery of Cheyenne, as she was inclined to grab him and smother him when she was about a year old.
 Butch was already the best friend of Sierra, and soon learned to love Cheyenne, too, as she grew and learned to treat him more kindly.
 In fact, it was most often Cheyenne who would sit on the floor with Butch and let him smother her face with his doggy kisses!

 Sierra and her friends often liked to take Butch for a walk, using his special leash, which allowed him to roam far and wide.
 He loved that special treat of getting to investigate all the wonderful smells that only tantalized him when he was "cooped up" in our back yard!
 Actually, our back yard is quite spacious, and Butch had plenty of room to roam and to terrorize the squirrels who would dare to trespass into his domain!